Nikolai Kondratiev: Early life and education

 Nikolai Dimitrievich Kondratiev was born on 4 March 1892 in the Galuevskaya, a village near Vichuga, Kostroma Governorate, into a peasant family of Komi heritage.
 Kondratiev was tutored at the University of St. Petersburg before the 1917 Russian Revolution by Mikhail Tugan-Baranovsky and Alexander Sergeyevich Lappo-Danilevsky.
 A member of the Socialist-Revolutionary Party, his initial professional work was in the area of agricultural economics and statistics and the problem of food supplies.
-On 5 October 1917, at the age of 25, he was appointed Deputy Minister of Supply of the last Alexander Kerensky government, which lasted for only a few days.
+On 5 October 1917, at the age of 25, he was appointed Deputy Minister of Food Supply of the last Alexander Kerensky government, which lasted for only a few days.

 After the revolution, Kondratiev pursued academic research.
 In 1919, he was appointed to a teaching post at the Agricultural Academy of Peter the Great.
 In October 1920 he founded the Institute of Conjuncture, in Moscow.
 As its first director, he developed it into a large and respected institution with 51 researchers by 1923.

 In 1922, he published his first writing on long cycles, The World Economy and its Conjunctures During and After the War.
 To provide proof that capitalist economies were subject to spontaneous and recurrent depressions and recoveries, Kondratiev did extensive price analysis of goods in the German, British, and French economies.
 Among the prices studied were raw materials and output products, interest rates, foreign trade, wages, and bank deposits.

 In 1923, Kondratiev intervened in the debate about the "Scissors Crisis", following the general opinion of his colleagues.
 In 1923–25, he worked on a five-year plan for the development of Soviet agriculture.
 In 1924, after publishing his first book, presenting the first tentative version of his theory of major cycles, Kondratiev traveled to England, Germany, Canada and the United States, and visited several universities before returning to Russia..

 In his 1924 paper "On the Notion of Economic Statics, Dynamics and Fluctuations", Kondratiev formulated, for the first time, his theory of long business cycles.
 Specifically, he made the following conclusions: